pion/rtp/README.md

 </p>
 <br>

-See [DESIGN.md](DESIGN.md) for an overview of features and future goals.

 ### Roadmap
 The library is used as a part of our WebRTC implementation.
 Please refer to that [roadmap](https://github.com/pion/webrtc/issues/9) to track our major milestones.